OpenHearing/TabSINT/Specifications/middle-ear-muscle-reflex/memr.rst

      - Load a MEMR exam protocol.
 Then, click `Submit`.
      - Verify that the GUI displays the parameters in the exam protocol and that the exam is initiated after `Submit` is pressed.
      -
+   * - The interim status of an exam is displayed with a progress bar and numerical value of the completed blocks.
+     - Load a MEMR exam protocol.
+Then, click `Submit`.
+     - Verify that the correct number of completed blocks is displayed throughout the exam.
+     -
    * - The user can abort the exam.
      - During an active exam, press `Abort`.
      - Verify that the exam aborted.